SUN (Service User Network) : Surrey and Borders Partnership NHS Foundation Trust

 Confidentiality

-How to attend SUN groups
+How to join SUN

 Become a SUN member

 To become a SUN member, complete the online membership form.
+Before completing the membership form, please read through our rights and responsibilities.

 Please note SUN is self-referral only.
 If you do not get a response from us within 2 working days, please email us at sun.admin@sabp.nhs.uk or call 01372 216700 so we can support you to complete the referral via phone.